Illustration by Soccer Patterns. View more here

 By 2004, the club were crowned Serie B champions, elevating the Sicilians to the top-flight for the first time since 1973 – with star striker Luca Toni scoring a record 30 goals.
 The promotion would kick-start the most successful decade in Palermo’s history.

-With the fall-out of the Serie A scandal relegating Juventus to Serie B, the Sicilian outfit were ambitious in the transfer market, primed to break into the Champions League.
-Summer purchases included Uruguayan prospect Cavani, Chievo Verona forward Amauri and Parma’s star midfielder Fábio Simplício.
-The new signings settled in quickly, with Palermo comfortably in third place before an 11 game winless streak towards the end of the 2006/07 campaign left the Rosenero with just UEFA Cup qualification in fifth place again.
+With the fallout of the Serie A scandal relegating Juventus to Serie B, the Sicilian outfit were ambitious in the transfer market, primed to break into the Champions League.
+Summer purchases included Uruguayan prospect Cavani, Chievo forward Amauri and Parma’s star midfielder Fábio Simplício.
+The new signings settled in quickly, with Palermo comfortably in third place before an 11-game winless streak towards the end of the 2006-07 campaign left the Rosanero with just UEFA Cup qualification in fifth place again.

 Unfortunately, Palermo carried their poor form into the new campaign – finishing a disappointing 11th after competing for a Champions League place in the previous two seasons.
 The managerial helm for the season was convoluted, with prospect Stefano Colantuono starting the campaign before he was sacked in place of his predecessor Francesco Guidolin.
 To confuse matters further, Guidolin was later sacked in March after a run of poor form, only for Stefano Colantuono to return near the end of the season.
 This managerial merry-go-round and string of confusing reappointments would foreshadow the Sicilians’ future seasons and the eventual decline of the club.